 It must be his puppy eyes, which begged me to help him over the affairs of his leased estate.
 It was the same puppy eyes that convinced me to accept his friendship in Cambridge.
 Richard, my cousin, often laughed at my affinity towards all things pitiful.
 I would never call Bingley pitiful, for he was an amiable man in fine clothes.
-With a fortune of five thousands a year and enough money to purchase an estate a fraction of the size of Pemberley, Bingley's station in life created the feeling of envy in the chests of many other young gentlemen.
-And he was considered a very good catch among the ladies, even though his wealth came from trade.
+With a fortune of five thousand a year and enough money to purchase an estate, a fraction of the size of Pemberley, Bingley's station in life created the feeling of envy in the chests of many other young gentlemen.
+And he was considered an excellent catch among the ladies, even though his wealth came from trade.

 One thing annoyed me most about Bingley was his casual attitude of making friends.
 The house party of five which were to consist of his immediate family now turned into a dozen!
 And where did he find all these odd house guests?
 From shallow women to self-important men, did Bingley want to flood his new neighbourhood with the bad lots from town?

 I listened to the conversation in the carriage with tight lips and a frown.
 I hope the country folks in Hertfordshire would not associate Bingley's acquaintances with me.
 I upheld a higher standard than them!
 After all, I was not called the Thunder Magistrate of the North for nothing.

 To make matter worse, Bingley agreed to attend the blasted Assembly on our behalf.
 When was the last time I had attended an assembly or danced at one?
 I had no idea at all.
 Perhaps five or six years ago, before Father had died and when I had been younger than Bingley now.